brentonmdunn/APCSA-studyguide/05_writing_classes.md

 The `toString` method is an overridden method that is included in classes to provide a description of a specific object.
 It generally includes what values are stored in the instance data of the object.

-If `System.out.print` or `System.our.println` is passed an object, that object's `toString` method is called, and the returned string is printed.
+If `System.out.print` or `System.out.println` is passed an object, that object's `toString` method is called, and the returned string is printed.

 ```java
 public class MyClass {